 Claims History

-A clean claims history typically results in lower premiums.
-Claims involving allergic reactions, chemical burns, or injury from treatments will increase your premium.
-Documenting patch tests and client consultations helps manage risk.
+A clean claims record earns lower premiums.
+Claims involving allergic reactions, chemical burns, or treatment injuries will increase your cost at renewal.
+Documented patch testing and client consultation forms help demonstrate proactive risk management.

 🛡️